 The ratio of cannabis butter to butter, along with the strength of the butter itself, will determine the dosage of the pie.

-I urge you to take my free online dosing class and use the dosage calculator tool included with it, to adjust the pie crust dosage to your individual needs.
+I urge you to take my free online dosing class to adjust the pie crust dosage to your individual needs.
+Or better yet, use my Dosage Calculator tool that does all the math for you (see below).
 Customized dosing is one of the biggest advantages of making your own edibles.

 If you use the recipe below as written, each serving will have about 15 mgs THC, IF you used average (10%) THC cannabis and made the butter using a half ounce (14 grams) to make one cup (8 ounces) of cannabis butter, and used 1/4 cup of that butter to make 16 bottom pie crusts.
 This accounts for the fact you may have a few dough scraps (see further down this post for how to use those).

-Again, my free dosing class and calculator can help you figure out the dosage for whatever strength cannabis you are using (and how to estimate the percentage if you don’t know it).
+Again, my free dosing class can help you figure out the dosage for whatever strength cannabis you are using (and how to estimate the percentage if you don’t know it).

 Size Options for Marijuana Piecrusts